-As of September 30, 2021, the financing liability, related party and financing liability totaled \$19.3 million and \$19.3 million, respectively.
+As of March 31, 2022, the financing liability, related party and financing liability totaled \$14.2 million and \$14.2 million, respectively.
 We determined their respective estimated fair values using a Monte Carlo simulation model under the income approach determined by using probability assessments of the expected future cash receipts and expected future cash payments and a discount rate of approximately 10.0%.
-The probability assessments of the expected future cash receipts and expected future payments and the timing of expected future repayments are based on significant inputs that are not observable in the market and are subject to remeasurement at each reporting date.
+As of December 31, 2021, we used a discount rate of approximately 9.0%.